THOMASELOVE/theater/README.md

 ## Last Few Productions

+- I played Christopher Belling in **Curtains** at Hudson Players, directed by Claudia Lillibridge, with musical direction by Bridget Jankowski, and choreography by Conni Caldren Fleming, and produced by Gary Maher in February 2024.
+An excerpt from this production won a regional [Ohio Community Theatre Association](https://www.octa1953.org/) award, as did I for my performance.
 - I played Chris in **The Play That Goes Wrong** at Aurora Community Theatre, directed by Mark Cipra, produced by Amanda Ruby and stage managed and technical directed by Ann Nyenhuis, in January/February 2023.
 - I played Brother Jeremiah in **Something Rotten** at Hudson Players, directed by Claudia Lillibridge, with musical direction by Ron Jones, and choreography by Conni Caldren Fleming, and produced by Gary Maher in October/November 2022.
 - I played Chief Inspector Pinckney and various other small roles in **A Gentleman's Guide to Love and Murder** at Aurora Community Theatre, directed by Ann Nyenhuis, musically directed by Dustin Oliver, choreographed by Marc Stiver-Howard and produced by Katie Hintze in October/November 2021.